NETWAYS/foreman-training/configmanagement/04_ansible.md

 </pre>

 * Workflow
- * Roles or Playbook stored on a system with Ansible installed
+ * Roles or Playbooks stored on a system with Ansible installed
  * Inventory is managed for Ansible
  * Ansible connects to a system and collects system information
  * Ansible runs tasks on the system